Child Abuse/Neglect Defense Lawyer in Columbus, OH

 In this day and age, few issues cause the emotional charge in people than allegations of child abuse.
 In some cases, aggressive prosecution and a lack of exonerating evidence could lead to a lengthy jail sentence.
 Along with this “pro-prosecution” mentality, you might also face false or exaggerated charges, mistaking light spanking for abuse, and unnecessary involvement by Child Protective Services.

-With this in mind, a pending child abuse charge needs to be met and dealt with in an effective and timely manner.
-Considering the negative effects it could have on your social, professional and financial life, fighting the charges is of paramount importance.
+With this in mind, a pending child abuse charge needs to be met and dealt with effectively and promptly.
+Considering the negative impact a conviction could have on your social, professional, and financial life, fighting the charges is of paramount importance.

 Columbus Child Abuse Attorney

 If you are under investigation for child abuse allegations in central Ohio, now is the time you need to speak with a criminal defense attorney to make certain that you are moving forward in this complex and difficult process in the correct manner.
 A good lawyer may be the difference when it comes to avoiding conviction and making certain that the future of your child continues to look bright.